Utilities and Services in Amsterdam

-Note, international calls can be expensive from standard landline telecom providers and you should consider using online options such as Skype or Localphone.
+International calls can be expensive from standard landline telecom providers and you should consider using online options such as Skype or Localphone.

-Cable TV - packages start at about €18 per month which include English speaking channels such as BBC1, BBC2, BBC World and CNN.
-You will also get Dutch national channels Nederland 1/2/3; commercial channels RTL 4/5/7/8, SBS6, Veronica and Net 5 which show many imported English language shows and films with subtitles; and also Eurosport, Discovery, National Geographic, plus a host of foreign and local channels.
+Cable TV in the Netherlands includes English speaking channels such as BBC1, BBC2, BBC World and CNN.
+You will also get Dutch national channels NPO 1/2/3; commercial channels RTL 4/5/7/8, SBS6/9, Veronica and Net 5 which show many imported English language shows and films with subtitles; and also Eurosport, Discovery, National Geographic, plus a host of foreign and local channels.
 Most people have switched over to digital TV, however the analogue signal is still working.

 YYour monthly rate will depend on calling minutes (belminuten), the number of SMS texts and internet bandwidth usage.
-A SIM-only deal of around €15 per month (2 year contract) will get you 300 minutes or SMS and 500MB.
+A SIM-only deal of around €10 per month (2 year contract) will get you 2,000 call mins/SMS/MB.
 Similar contracts which include a leased smartphone range from €25-€45 per month.

-Alternatively you could opt for a pre-paid SIM deal - these are offered by the mobile companies and others such as Lebara (lebara.nl) and Albert Heijn (ah.nl/mobiel).
-These can be topped up by buying credits at supermarkets, newsagents etc. It is possible to purchase these SIMs anonymously (no ID is necessary but you will pay rates up to €0.35 per minute for calls.
+Alternatively you could opt for a pre-paid SIM deal - these are offered by the mobile companies and others such as Lebara (lebara.nl), HEMA (hema.nl) and Albert Heijn (ah.nl/mobiel).
+These can be topped up by buying credits at supermarkets, newsagents etc. It is possible to purchase these SIMs anonymously (no ID is necessary) but you will pay rates up to €0.35 per minute for calls.
 However the Dutch government is considering outlawing anonymous pre-paid SIMs.

 On street markets there are stall holders who will unlock mobile phones for a nominal fee.

 We have provided an overview of essential Dutch